Prosecutors accuse FTX's Bankman-Fried of witness tampering

 Earlier on Thursday, FTX Trading sued founder Bankman-Fried and other former executives of the cryptocurrency exchange, seeking to recoup more than $1 billion they allegedly misappropriated before FTX went bankrupt.

-(Reporting by Shubham Kalia, Gokul Pisharody in Bengaluru, and Jonathan Stempel in New York.
-Editing by Sam Holmes)
+(Reporting by Shubham Kalia, Gokul Pisharody in Bengaluru, and Jonathan Stempel in New York; Editing by Sam Holmes and Conor Humphries)

 ((Gokul.Pisharody@thomsonreuters.com;))